exonum/exonum-doc/src/architecture/transactions.md

 included into the blockchain.

 !!! note "Example"
-    In [the cryptocurrency service][cryptocurrency]
+    In [the cryptocurrency service][cryptocurrency],
-    a `TransactionSend` verifies the digital signature and checks that the sender of coins is not the same as the receiver.
+    `TransactionSend.verify` checks the digital signature and ensures that the sender of coins is not the same as the receiver.

 ### Execute